 Along with your annotations, you are to find and keep a log (use columns) of at least 15 quotations or excerpts from the novel to be used during discussions and assignments the first week of class.
 Finding your fifteen quotes will help you as you read, as well as provide textual evidence for your writing.
-Quotes should be at least one complete sentence in length with a mix of longer and shorter quotes.
+Quotes should be at least one complete sentence in length, and you are expected to have a mix of longer and shorter quotes.
 Each quote will have a label and a short written explanation to go with it (5-7 sentences).
 You should analyze and comment on the meaning of the selected quotes, not simply summarize and repeat what is already written.
 Quotes should be labelled in the following categories:

-Osceola Fundamental High School English II Honors Summer Reading & Assignment 2017-18
+Osceola Fundamental High School English II Honors Summer Reading & Assignment 2018/19